Consult a doctor if any of the following symptoms are present:

 Sudden shortness of breath

-Sudden weakness of any limb
+Sudden or severe weakness of any limb

 Sudden vision problems

 Initial exams and tests for suspected lung cancer may include the following:

 Physical exam to check for general signs of health

 CT scan of the chest: An X-ray machine linked to a computer takes a series of detailed pictures of the inside of the chest from different angles.
 Other names of this procedure are computed tomography, computerized tomography, or computerized axial tomography.

 Thoracentesis: The lungs are enclosed in a sac.
 Lung cancer can cause fluid to collect in this sac.
 This is called pleural effusion.
 In people who have cancer, this fluid may contain cancer cells.
 The fluid is removed by a needle and examined for the presence of cancer cells.